 Ade Advanced Optics Beer Wort and Wine Refractometer Review

-It can measure the specific gravity of wort, and it quickly cools hot wort to an acceptable measuring temperature.
+It can measure the specific gravity of the wort, and it quickly cools hot wort to acceptable measuring temperature.

 Keep in mind that you can only measure original gravity with refractometers.

 If you want to measure the gravity of your product after fermenting, you need a hydrometer.

 My device came already calibrated, but some people had to recalibrate theirs at home, so make sure to check yours right after it comes and calibrate it with distilled water if needed.